lokidoki102/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## Variable Constraints
-- `BUDGET` must be positive and less than 1 trillion
+- `BUDGET` must be a positive number with at most 17 digits, including any decimal points, and less than 1 trillion.
-- `PRICE` must be positive and less than 1 trillion
+- `PRICE` must be a positive number with at most 17 digits, including any decimal points, and less than 1 trillion.
 - `INDEX` must be positive with a maximum value equal to the number of people stored in the app or 2147483647, whichever is smaller.
 - `PHONE` must be at least 3 digits long and at most 15 digits long to account for international constraints.
 Phone numbers entered should be no shorter than 3 characters and no longer than 15 characters.
--
 --------------------------------------------------------------------------------------------------------------------

 ## Features